microsoft/vscode-docs/docs/other/unity.md

 **Q: VS Code did not go to the correct position in my file.**

-**A:** For Mac, make sure you have installed the Unity plug-in described above.
-For Windows, ensure you have set the additional command line arguments when you launch VS Code from Unity.
+**A:** For Windows, ensure you have set the additional command line arguments when you launch VS Code from Unity.

 **Q: How can I debug Unity?**